Hullow/Minishell/Organisation/Journal-fallan-minishell.md

 # 10/10/2024
 - AST: using Copilot for help, advanced on writing the structures and some idea of how to initialize.
 Issue: how to traverse and use the AST ?
 Maybe some things should be done when the AST node is created ?
 Or only at the end after having initialized the whole thing ?
 We'll see next time

+# 11/10/2024
+- Continued working on AST data structures.
+Unclear how they will be used exactly.

+# 17/10/24
+- AST: talk with nbelouar, his binary tree (see his [repo](https://github.com/Lbatisseur/mini_shell/blob/dylan/parser.c)). ! : he says that AST parsing means AST (recursive!) execution !!!
+Need to think this through.
+- Wrote parsing functions for nonterminal symbols starting from the bottom (here_end, redir_heredoc, io_here)